mschweiz91/ChickenFarmApi/README.md

 *Right click on the Solution and click "Build Solution"

 #### Then Run the Solution and interact with the API through Swagger.
+In Swagger you should see two sections, Chicken and Egg Record, each with their own Post, Get, Patch, and Delete functions.

 ### The following features included in this project are: